UnPure/Modding-Helper/README.md

 * Add a button to quickly open a website you regulary need in your default browser.
 * Decide if you want the Modding-Helper to stay always on top.
 * Decide if you want to minimize or close the Modding-Helper to your tray.
+* More stuff, just test it!

 <br><br>
 **Planed Features:**<br>
 Call of Duty: Black Ops III Mod Tools are currently in a closed alpha state.<br>Sadly i dont have access to the tools while they are in closed alpha therefor not all features are implemented now!<br>I'm going to implement more features when the tools hit the open beta stage.<br>Got ideas for more features?
 Tell me!

+<br><br>I would realy appreciate feedback and/or feature requests/ideas from everyone who is involved in the closed alpha.
+<br>I dont have access to the alpha of the modtools and without your help i cant improve the Modding-Helper!

 <br><br>
 **Screenshots:**<br>